Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

 The Short Version: Relationship expert Mark Groves believes great relationships don’t happen by accident; they happen by choice.
 He has made it his life’s mission to help people make the choices and learn the skills that will lead to a lifetime of health and happiness.
 With a research-based approach to dating, Mark empowers people from all walks of life to take responsible steps toward living well.
 His passion and leadership shine in both one-on-one coaching sessions and workplace workshops where he inspires positive transformations in how people relate to one another.
-After years of studying and soul-searching, Mark Groves has become a sought-after expert in human connections, and now he shares impactful words of wisdom to men and women around the world.
+After years of studying and soul-searching, Mark Groves has become a sought-after expert in human connections, and now he shares impactful advice to men and women around the world.

 At age 27, Mark Groves thought he was right on track with his life.
 He’d graduated with a bachelor’s degree in sales, excelled at his job at a major pharmaceutical company, and proposed to his college sweetheart.
 Check.
 Check.
 Check.
 Such success came easy to him.